Investing can be daunting. I know I didn't invest, outside of my retirement accounts at work, because I was worried about taxes.

 I would have a new investor invest equally in several different investments that perform differently and have them watch how they perform over time.
 An equal allocation to a bond fund, emerging market fund, small cap stock fund, a large cap stock fund and a REIT would work just fine..

 The emerging market fund will be volatile, the investor will see big up days and more importantly, big down days as well.
 Meanwhile, a bond fund will perform quite differently in the same market as will a REIT.
 With this, the investor will quickly learn the value of diversification and asset allocation.
-Hopefully they learn to accept big moves in the market, and learn not to get too emotional over short term swings.
+Hopefully they learn to accept big moves in the market, and learn not to get too emotional over short term swings (but short term investments should be kept in safe less volatile vehicles).

 As time goes by, the investor can determine an asset allocation that is more suitable for them and change portfolio weights to suit.
 The important thing would be to get the investor used to the movements of the markets and finding their risk tolerance as early as possible to avoid expensive mistakes in the future when they have a larger portfolio.